ArmindoFlores/ao3_api/README.md

 Replies: 2
 ```

 Loading comments takes a very long time so you should try and use it as little as possible.
 It also causes lots of requests to be sent to the AO3 servers, which might result in getting the error `utils.HTTPError: We are being rate-limited.
 Try again in a while or reduce the number of requests`.
-If it happens, you should try to space out your requests or reduce their number.
+If that happens, you should try to space out your requests or reduce their number.
 There is also the option to enable request limiting using `AO3.utils.limit_requests()`, which make it so you can't make more than x requests in a certain time window.
 You can also reply to comments using the `Comment.reply()` function, or delete one (if it's yours) using `Comment.delete()`.

 ## Extra

 AO3.extra contains the the code to download some extra resources that are not core to the functionality of this package and don't change very often.
 One example would be the list of fandoms recognized by AO3.
 To download a resource, simply use `AO3.extra.download(resource_name)`.
 To download every resource, you can use `AO3.extra.download_all()`.
-To see the list of available resources, `AO3.extra.get_resources()` will help you.
+To see the list of available resources, use `AO3.extra.get_resources()`.

 # Contact info